Create and Configure a User in MSSQL

 Open SQL Server Management Studio (SSMS).

-Connect to SQL Server using the proper credentials.
+Connect to SQL Server using your log in information.

-- Right click Logins and select New Login.
+Right click Logins and select New Login from the drop-down menu.

-- Click on Securables and then click the Search button.
-This will bring up the Add Objects dialog box where you can choose specific objects, objects of a certain type or the server itself.
-Select one and click Ok.
+The Add Objects dialog box displays, where you can choose specific objects, objects of a certain type or the server itself.
+Select one and click OK.

-- Click on status to grant or deny permission to the Database Engine, enable or disable the login and to unlock the account should it get locked out.
-When all this is done click on OK to create the user.
+In the left-hand panel, click Status to grant or deny permission to the Database Engine, enable or disable the login and to unlock the account should it get locked out.

 Continue the conversation in the Rackspace Community.